vladfeigin/openaiworkshop/0-Requirements/README.md

     ```
     git clone https://github.com/vladfeigin/openaiworkshop.git
     ```
+    Note that you must git / github desktop installed on your machine.
+If you don't have it installed you can download it from [here](https://desktop.github.com/)

 - cd into the openaiworkshop folder, here you will find all the sources for the workshop

 ### VsCode